-For example, a pharmaceutical company may use an ingredient that has a short shelf-life.
+For example, a pharmaceutical company might use an ingredient that has a short shelf life.
 AI systems can predict whether that ingredient will arrive on time or, if it's running late, how the delay will affect production.

 8. AI boosts supply chain management

-For example, a car manufacturer may receive nuts and bolts from two separate suppliers.
+For example, a car manufacturer might receive nuts and bolts from two separate suppliers.
 If one supplier accidentally delivers a faulty batch of nuts and bolts, the car manufacturer will need to know which vehicles were made with those specific nuts and bolts.
-An AI system can help track which vehicles were made with the defective nuts and bolts, making it easier for manufacturers to recall them from the dealerships.
+An AI system can help track which vehicles were made with defective hardware, making it easier for manufacturers to recall them from the dealerships.

 9. AI systems detect errors

 Manufacturers can use automated visual inspection tools to search for defects on production lines.
-Visual inspection equipment -- such as machine vision cameras -- is able to detect faults more quickly and accurately than the human eye.
+Visual inspection equipment -- such as machine vision cameras -- is able to detect faults in real time, often more quickly and accurately than the human eye.